ZoeIML/ZoeIML.github.io/README.md

 1. Clone the repo

 ## First Up:
-- Begin to rebuild in Angular.js
+- Begin to rebuild in React